Links

 Predicting Volatility

-BTC In/Outflow Mean(MA7) explain the strength of previous volatility in price, which possibly means the current position might be local tops or bottoms.
-This is because the large portion of inflows is based on transactions among exchanges, where the analysis is done by the CryptoQuant research team, and this phenomenon can be explained by the results of arbitrage strategies.
+Bitcoin In/Outflow Mean(MA7) explain the strength of previous volatility in price, which possibly means the current position might be local tops or bottoms.
+This is because a portion of large inflows is based on transactions among exchanges, where the analysis is done by the CryptoQuant research team, and this phenomenon can be explained by the results of arbitrage strategies.

 Predicting Market Trend (Bullish or Bearish)

-As you can see below, both inflow and outflow trends roughly well-explain bullish or bearish sentiments for the past 3 years where a meaningful number of exchanges have been activated, which supports "Exchange Activity" interpretation.
+As you can see below, both inflow and outflow trends roughly well-explain bullish or bearish sentiments for the past 3 years where a stable and meaningful number of exchanges have been activated, which supports the "Exchange Activity" interpretation.